sebasakd86/next-13-first-look/README.md

 Every component / page inside the app folder is by default a [Server Component](https://nextjs.org/docs/advanced-features/react-18/server-components)

+[Here](https://beta.nextjs.org/docs/rendering/server-and-client-components) is the overall idea as of right now on how and why this difference has been made, also when and why using one component in favor of the other is a good idea.

+Right now, a client component is need when it requires:

+- State
+- Event Listeners
+- Custom Hooks
+- Browser Only API

 ## Pages and Layouts

 Now routing looks a lil bit different as [stated here](https://beta.nextjs.org/docs/routing/pages-and-layouts#layouts), but basically the layout renders the children from that entire leaf